background image

 • Abuse (sexual, physical and emotional)

-• Anger issues and anger management
+• Anger issues

 • Bereavement and loss